 The holiday season can be especially difficult when you are away from family or your family is struggling, which is unfortunately the case for many of our children and families.
 To bring a little cheer we have seasonal festivities.
 These events are fun, but require a lot of work from dedicated volunteers!
 If you are looking for an annual commitment that is sure to bring joy to many lives, then consider joining our seasonal team.

-Young professionals working in the greater NYC area interested in supporting at-risk youth make up this exciting, energetic group.
-While they grow and advance in their careers, they are making a difference in the lives of children and families through their time and resources.
-The Leadership Council is an opportunity for ambitious professionals to expand their network and experiences while touching the lives of those who need it most.
+Young professionals working in the greater NYC area interested in supporting at-risk children make up this exciting, energetic group.
+The Leadership Council is an opportunity for young professionals to expand their network and experiences while touching the lives of those who need it most.
 Click here to learn more about joining our Leadership Council.

-Open Door is a literacy initiative founded in 1998 to provide books to the youth at CV and to nurture their love of reading.
-On our Dobbs Ferry campus, Open Door volunteers run a library program in the elementary, middle, and high schools; visit the cottages weekly to bring books and read; and help with Open Library, an after-school reading program in the Lanza Activities Center available to youth campus-wide.
+Open Door is a literacy initiative founded in 1998 to provide books to the students at Children’s Village and to nurture their love of reading.
+On our Dobbs Ferry campus, Open Door volunteers run a library and reading program in the schools and help with Open Library, an after-school reading program in the Lanza Activities Center available to youth campus-wide.
 To read more about Open Door and to get involved click here.